EDortta/y2-classic-example/README.md

 6. open your browser and test `http:://localhost:8183`

    The output will be a login screen

+7. login with `admin` / `admin` and a sample administration page will open.

 ## The structure of the project